Skip to Content

 Administrator > Kubernetes > K8s Access Control > Roles > List Details

-1. Navigate to Administrator > Kubernetes > K8s Access Control > Roles menu.
+1. Navigate to the Administrator > Kubernetes > K8s Access Control > Roles menu.

-2. Click on the target Role row from the Roles list to move to the detailed page.
+2. Click on the target Role row in the Roles list to go to the details page.

-3. Click the + Assign Policies button on the right of the Policies tab.
+3. Click the + Assign Policies button on the right side of the Policies tab.

 4. Review the policies to assign, then check the checkbox on the left.